timkendrick/scenario-builder/README.md

 ### `scenarioBuilder(fn)(description, options)`

-Given a pre-bound test scenario generator, create a new Jest test block (via `describe()`) that runs an individual scenario to assert results for the specified input.
+Given a pre-bound test scenario generator, create a new `describe()` test suite that runs an individual scenario to assert results for the specified input.

 Arguments: